netwrkr95/ansible_rtbh_vmanage_api/README.md

   !
 ```

-It should be noted that the operator has the ability, within vManage policy, to modify other key elements that could also be leveraged for this concept, such as VPN's, modification of the site list (for which routers the policy should be enforced on.
+It should be noted that the operator has the ability, within vManage policy, to modify other key elements that could also be leveraged for this concept, such the site list (for which routers the policy should be enforced on).
 These are some of the basic examples.

 #### Getting Started